kgdunn/pid-book/univariate-review/univariate-review.rst

 References and readings
 =======================

-Any standard statistics text book will cover the topics from this part of the course in much greater depth than these notes.
+Any standard statistics text book will cover the topics from this part of the book in much greater depth than these notes.
 Some that you might refer to before the class:

-#. **Recommended**: Box, Hunter and Hunter, *Statistics for experimenters*, Chapter 2 (both 1st and 2nd edition)
+#. **Recommended**: Box, Hunter and Hunter, *Statistics for Experimenters*, Chapter 2 (both 1st and 2nd edition)
 #.
-Hodges and Lehmann, *Basic concepts of probability and statistics*
+Hodges and Lehmann, *Basic Concepts of Probability and Statistics*
 #.
-Hogg and Ledolter, *Engineering statistics*
+Hogg and Ledolter, *Engineering Statistics*
 #.
-Montgomery and Runger, *Applied statistics and probability for engineers*
+Montgomery and Runger, *Applied Statistics and Probability for Engineers*

 Concepts
 ========